 Best fabric to use: Polyester

 Transfer printing can work with almost any material.
 But since transfers are made from plastic, they tend to attach most effectively to polyester.
 Vinyl t-shirt printing offers the possibiltiy to create colourful and unqiue designs.

 T-shirt printing is an industry full of artistic creativity where you have the freedom to constantly refine and experiment with your ideas.
-Overtime, you’ll understand what t-shirt printing techniques work best with certain materials to get the best results.
+Over time, you’ll understand what t-shirt printing techniques work best with certain materials to get the best results.

 As a rule of thumb, any printing technique using ink will deliver phenomenal results with t-shirts made from 100% cotton.
-This natural fiber is a thicker and heavier material than most, which allows the ink to be fully absorbed, delivering a more intense and colourful look.
+This natural fibre is a thicker and heavier material than most, which allows the ink to be fully absorbed, delivering a more intense and colourful look.